AndrewMcM98/The-Boathouse-Restaurant/README.md

 ## Introduction

-As part of my Dimploma in full stack software development with Code Institute I am required to complete 5 mile stone projects.
-For my first milestone project, I have created a website for a mockup webiste for a restaurant based in Garryvoe, Co.Cork, Ireland for educational purposes.
+As part of my Diploma  in full stack software development with Code Institute I am required to complete 5 mile stone projects.
+For my first milestone project, I have created a website for a mock-up website for a restaurant based in Garryvoe, Co.
+Cork, Ireland for educational purposes.

 Please click [HERE](https://andrewmcm98.github.io/The-Boathouse-Restaurant/) to view my website.